timo95/stash-checker/README.md

 ## Settings

-Settings can be opened using the Tampermonkey dropdown menu.
+Settings can be opened on any supported website using the Tampermonkey dropdown menu.

 <img src="docs/assets/menu.png" alt="menu" title="Tampermonkey Menu" width="200"/>